Oakwood Cemetery (Troy, New York): Mausolea

 Oakwood is home to 24 mausolea and burial vaults exhibiting a wide range of architectural styles including Greek Revival, Egyptian Revival, Roman Revival, Gothic Revival, Romanesque, and Palladian.
 These structures are scattered throughout the grounds, some clustered, some not.
-They house the remains of some of Troy's wealthier and more important historical figures.
+They house the remains of some of Troy's wealthier and more notable historical figures.

 The Cannon Mausoleum is mainly Greek Revival to look at, but also has Romanesque aspects, such as a cruciform floor plan and a domed roof.
 The Strope Mausoleum is a simplified Greek Revival structure, with a bronze door in the Art Nouveau style displaying an angel surrounded by lilies.
 The Tracy Mausoleum, incorporating the most eclectic mix of design influences on the property, has a rock-faced stone exterior covered with foliate carvings.
 It displays a combination of Romanesque, Moorish, and Baroque elements, and is topped with a "beehive" roof—one of its more recognizable design features.
 The Tibbits Mausoleum, Vail Vault, and Gale Mausoluem are all done in the Gothic Revival style.
 The Kemp Mausoleum is the Palladian representative on site and the Paine Mausoleum is another eclectic design, octagonal in shape, and flanked by benches.

 The Sage Mausoleum, built of Westerly granite, exhibits obvious Greek influences and is intentionally not marked.
 Russell Sage, the wealthy financier and member of the United States House of Representatives from Troy, is interred alone; his second wife Margaret decided to be buried with her parents in Syracuse.
 To the left of the memorial is a bench that contains a relief of Medusa on the center of the back, complete with snakes as hair.

 The Panorama

 The Panorama is an 84 in panoramic photograph created by local photographer Tom Wall and set in acrylic on a steel stand in the cemetery's northwestern section.
 It sits at the edge of a bluff directly overlooking the grounds of Lansingburgh High School and Knickerbacker Middle School.
 The photograph spans a 100 mi view and contains labels and notes—referred to by the Troy Cemetery Association as "cliff notes"—about the history of objects shown in the photograph.
 From this point, one can view Albany and the Empire State Plaza (most notably the Corning Tower and Alfred E. Smith Building), the Helderberg Escarpment, South Troy, downtown Troy, Lansingburgh, Watervliet, Green Island, Cohoes, the Cohoes Falls, Waterford, the Hudson River, the confluence of the Mohawk and Hudson Rivers, and the eastern terminus of the Erie Canal.
 The Troy Cemetery Association claims that the view offers the "most concentrated and complete overview of American history anywhere in America".
-It shows evidence of paleolithic rocks, Native Americans, the Dutch, the British, the French and Indian Wars, the American Revolution, the Industrial Revolution, and the "Way West" movement resulting in the creation of the Erie Canal and Champlain Canal.
+It shows evidence of Paleolithic rocks, Native Americans, the Dutch, the British, the French and Indian Wars, the American Revolution, the Industrial Revolution, and the "Way West" movement resulting in the creation of the Erie Canal and Champlain Canal.